Time is a precious resource. On average, American workers don’t use 33% of their paid time off.

 That’s why there is a National Plan for Vacation Day.
-Put travel planning on your calendar for Jan.
-26.
+Put travel planning on your calendar for the last Tuesday in January.

 People who plan ahead are more likely to use their PTO days.
 And even if you’re not ready to make any RSVPs yet, thinking about a future vacation can be fun!

 It doesn’t even have to be a big plan.
 Mini-breaks and day trips deliver a change in scenery and give you something enjoyable to anticipate.